 *Cue up the Gucci Mane* I’m icy, so m—–f—— snowed up (“Icy,” 2005).
 Derrick Rose certainly brought both the ice and the snow on his kicks for a Christmas Day game during his lone year with the New York Knicks last season.
 The way those colors hit the light, you’d swear Rose was hooping on the blacktop in an ice storm, not on the hardwood in the Garden.

-Who in the NBA will gift us with this year’s best sneakers?
-We’ll see what LeBron James, Kevin Durant, Joel Embiid, Kristaps Porzingis, Kyrie Irving, John Wall, James Harden, Russell Westbrook and Santa have wrapped up and ready to go for a Christmas Day complete with hoops.
+Who in the NBA will gift us with this year’s best sneakers (especially since the league lifted color restrictions on player footwear)?
+We’ll see what Giannis Antetokounmpo, Stephen Curry, Kevin Durant, Joel Embiid, James Harden, Kyrie Irving, LeBron James, Donovan Mitchell, Ben Simmons, Russell Westbrook and Santa have wrapped up and ready to go for a Christmas Day complete with hoops.